 To learn more, check our our handy guide on what not to do when getting started in UI design.

 6. Final thoughts

 So there we have it, five exciting UI design trends to keep you on your toes in the new year.
 Staying abreast of new trends won’t just challenge and improve your skills as a UI designer; it will also ensure you remain in tune with the shapeshifting needs and preferences of your users.
 You’ll also enjoy the added bonus of always being one step ahead of the competition as we enter a brand new decade in design.

 Diversifying your reading list, attending regular UI design networking events, and frequenting UI design blogs are just a few ways to stay in the know of new and emerging trends in the burgeoning field of UI design.
 Remember, keeping an open mind is key!

+For even more UI design trends, check out these 8 typography trends that will transform your user interface.
 Want to explore the field of UI design in more detail?
 Check out these blog posts:

 What You Should Do Now

 - Get a hands-on introduction to UI with a free, 7-day short course.

 - Become a qualified UI designer in 5-9 months—complete with a job guarantee.

 - Talk to a Career Advisor to discuss career change and find out if UI is right for you.